Spin-statistics relation for quantum Hall states

 Like any operator projected onto the lowest Landau level (LLL), the angular momentum $L_z$ is a function of the guiding-center operators~\cite{goerbig2009quantum} $R_{j,x} = x_j+ (\ell_B^2 /\hbar) \pi_{j,y} $ and $R_{j,y} = y_j-(\ell_B^2 /\hbar) \pi_{j,x} $, with $[R_{j,x}, R_{j',y}] = - i \ell_B^2 \delta_{j,j'}$, and it reads $L_z = \sum_j (R_j^2/\ell_B^2 - 1)/2$.
 Written in this projected form, $L_z$ is the gauge-invariant generator of rotations, and it is just a function of the density of the gas $\rho_{\boldsymbol \eta}(z)$, which through the screening property can be split into a bulk contribution $\rho_b(z)$ (the state without quasiparticles), an edge contribution $\rho_e(z)$ (the difference at the edge with respect to the state without quasiparticles) and a quasiparticle contribution localised around the $\eta_\alpha$, $\rho_{qp, \boldsymbol \eta}(z)$.
 We split the integrand into three parts: $ \bra{\Psi_{\boldsymbol{\eta}}}L_z\ket{\Psi_{\boldsymbol{\eta}}} =L_b + L_e(N_{qp}) + L_{qp}(\boldsymbol{\eta}); $ as long as the quasiparticles are far from the edge, the screening property ensures that $L_e$ can only depend on their number (more precisely: on how many quasiparticles of each kind), but not on their positions; in fact, it also does not change when two of them are put close by or stacked on top of each other.

-Notice that $L_b$ is an integer because in a circularly-symmetric problem the angular momentum is quantized; therefore, it contributes the Berry phase \eqref{eq:BerryPhase} with an integer multiple of $2\pi$ that we disregard.
+Notice that $L_b$ is an integer thanks to rotational invariance; therefore we disregard this contribution to the Berry phase \eqref{eq:BerryPhase}.
 The only relevant information is contained in the remaining pieces, which indeed depend, directly or indirectly, on the quasiparticles, and this constitutes the first main result of the letter:

-Compared to the direct evaluation of the integral, Eq.~\eqref{eq:Berry_noBulk} is a way to compute the Berry phase that in most cases is simpler to evaluate.
+Compared to the direct computation of the integral, Eq.~\eqref{eq:Berry_noBulk} is simpler to evaluate.